Arturyux/NatureGlow/README.md

 But it does more than that: it also checks the outside light, warmth, and wetness to help guess the coming weather.
 This helps us understand the weather better, all while making our indoor spaces feel more natural.

-**Estimated Time for the Project:**
-I accidentally left my materials at the university.
-This mistake cost me some time, but I managed to finish the project in 4 days.

 ---

 ## 2. Objective